Step into the desert, watch those Totems turn

 Well, here it works.
 The 2016 version of Turning Totems is a huge improvement on the original.
 In addition to the unique characteristics it possesses and quirky details, it’s a good, fair slot where the thunder snakes mean you’re never far away from a decent win.

-To start cashing in on those thunder snakes, you’ll need to have an account with a trusted Indian casino so you can start playing with real money.
+To start cashing in on those thunder snakes, you’ll need to have an account with a recommended and trusted Indian casino so you can start playing with real money.
 If you haven’t done so already, you can open an account in no time…right now!